moxim/Kata_GameOfLife/README.md

 # How to build

 This is a Maven project.
-Either your IDE will assist you, or you can issue the command 'mvn test'.
+Either your IDE will assist you, or you can issue the command `mvn package`.
 However, the implementation is up to you!

+# How to run
+Execute the command `java -jar target/game-of-life*.jar` or let your IDE help you run the Main class.